No items found.

 2. Communication Worksheet

 Effective communication is the backbone of a healthy family system.
-This worksheet is designed to help family members understand their communication patterns and identify areas for improvement.
+A Communication Worksheet is designed to help family members understand their communication patterns and identify areas for improvement.
 It may include exercises for active listening, expressing feelings assertively, and conflict resolution.
+By working on these skills, families can enhance their interactions and reduce misunderstandings or conflicts.

 Every family member plays specific roles within the family system.
 Sometimes, these roles can become rigid, inappropriate, or stressful.
-The Role Analysis Worksheet is designed to help individuals identify their roles, understand the expectations associated with them, and consider if any changes are needed.
+A role analysis worksheet is designed to help individuals identify their roles, understand their expectations, and consider if any changes are needed.

 This reflection can lead to more flexible, balanced, and healthier roles within the family.